mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 Top 4% (833/22219) and 0.81339 accuracy in 2020/05.

 However, you CAN'T get high ranking and score merely submitting my result since the data of ***Titanic: Machine Learning from Disaster*** has changed.
-Kaggle deleted the feature "Name", probably for preventing cheating, and resampled to get the new data.